 We can’t be afraid of change, we must embrace it.
 If the way that you originally planned for Math Workshop to be set up isn’t working for your students change it.
 I’m giving you permission, no, I’m telling you to for your sanity.

 Our students from year to year (heck, class to class) have different needs and we have to embrace those.
 We have to be flexible and allow change to happen so that we can all grow together.
-If you aren’t sure what might work for you or your students, reach out to colleagues, friends, or join my Facebook Group for Engaging Learners with Interactive Teaching.
+If you aren’t sure what might work for you or your students, reach out to colleagues, friends, or join my Facebook Group for Surviving Sixth, Seventh and Eighth Grade Math (for Teachers).

 Practice, Practice and More Practice